-When asking the library to upload one of your papers in eScholarship you grant the University a non-exclusive distribution license.
+When depositing papers in eScholarship, you grant the University a non-exclusive distribution license.
 The University has the rights to distribute your materials and you keep the right to post them on other repositories or other websites.

 As a general policy, eScholarship does not allow to remove or edit items once deposited.
 There may be exceptions:

-- If you have one, an updated version of the paper may be deposited
+- Depositing an updated version of a paper

 - If you notice a mistake within the record of the paper (authors names, title, metadata), please notify the repository manager

-If a material you authored is in the repository and you want it to be removed, escholarship [at] mcgill.ca (contact us).
+If you want to remove material you authored from the repository, escholarship [at] mcgill.ca (contact us).